Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 • No patient should need to return for another collection (unless necessary) due to inadequate manufacturing capacity or logistics mistakes

 • Health Care Providers (HCPs) are busy, especially in the recent turbulent times, minimizing disruptions to their schedules is essential.
-Providing visibility of most feasible starting material collection (in line with manufacturing capacity) is key to providing high customer satisfaction and service levels
+Providing visibility of most feasible starting material collection (in line with manufacturing capacity) is key to providing high customer satisfaction and service levels.

 For autologous therapies, cancer vaccines and matched allogeneic therapies coordination across multiple parties and an integrated eco-system is critical to delivering these life-changing therapies.
 All therapy developers need to aim at a high level of service to their patients and make decisions on investing in an appropriate operational footprint.
 The desired level of service will define the strategy for scaling up – centralized, de-centralized, fresh or frozen product, etc.